kelipha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file	-	Best School save ending by a new line 8-cwd_state	-	Save current state of directory 9-duplicate_last_line	-	Duplicates the last line of file iacta
+7-file	-	Best School save ending by a new line 8-cwd_state	-	Save current state of directory 9-duplicate_last_line	-	Duplicates the last line of file iacta 10-no_more_js	-	deletes all the regular files (not dir) with .js ext in current folder and subfolder